-An invitation to pursue Departmental Distinction is offered after a student completes the organic chemistry sequence with a qualifying grade point average.
-A departmental honors invitation form must be submitted by the Chemistry/Biochemistry advisors to the Honors Program Office in order for student to enter the program.
+An invitation to pursue Departmental Honors is offered after a student completes the organic chemistry sequence with a qualifying grade point average.
+Students must meet with a chemistry adviser to add Departmental Honors to their academic record.

 "College Honors" can be earned by fulfilling the departmental distinction requirements and by acceptance into the UW Honors Program and fulfilling their requirements which include rigorous general education requirements.
 Contact the UW Honors Program for more information about this option.